Wine Club Selections

 Flavors - Bright citrus and green apple with wet stone minerality and a light herbal quality.
 The palate shows vibrant acidity, clean fruit, and a tangy, refreshing character.
 Light to medium body with a crisp, mineral-driven finish.

-Serving - The wine's bright acidity and citrus notes complement grilled or poached fish beautifully, while the crisp profile cuts through butter-based sauces like beurre blanc or hollandaise.
-The bottle aging makes this a perfect wine for classic Burgundian preparations like jambon persillé, gougères, or escargots.
-The wine's refreshing quality makes it ideal for warm weather drinking or as an aperitif.
+Serving - The wine's bright but textured citrus notes complement grilled or poached fish beautifully, while the crisp profile cuts through butter-based sauces like beurre blanc or hollandaise.
+The refined elegance from the bottle age makes it a perfect wine for classic Burgundian preparations like jambon persillé, gougères, or escargots, as well as fresh goat cheeses and vegetable terrines.

-Album Pairing - THE WOOD BROTHERS – ‘One Drop of Truth’- 2018 * Two brothers combining their skills to make something warm and authentic, recorded mostly live with minimal overdubs in the Muscle Shoals area.
-Oliver Wood and Chris Wood bring different backgrounds together just as Jean-Guillaume and Romain Chapuis merged their experiences to create wines they had long dreamed of making.
-The album title captures everything about natural winemaking philosophy: one drop of truth, nothing added or taken away, letting the purity of the source material speak without manipulation or correction.
-The Wood Brothers tracked these songs with that same spontaneous, organic energy that defines the Chapuis brothers' use of native yeasts and spontaneous fermentation.
-Both pairs operate with the kind of intuitive understanding that only comes from working closely with someone you trust completely, finishing each other's thoughts, knowing when to step forward and when to support.
-The soulful warmth in the music matches the sunshine-glossy character of the 2017 Aligoté, that vintage's extra ripeness bringing a honeyed quality while maintaining the grape's characteristic freshness.
-Aligoté exists as Burgundy's overlooked grape, the underdog that never gets the acclaim reserved for Chardonnay, just as The Wood Brothers built their career outside mainstream country and rock, creating Americana that refuses easy categorization.
+Album Pairing - THE WOOD BROTHERS – ‘One Drop of Truth’- 2018 * Two brothers combining skills to make something warm and authentic, recorded mostly live with minimal overdubs in Muscle Shoals.
+Oliver and Chris Wood bring different backgrounds together just as Jean-Guillaume and Romain merged their experiences to create wines they had long dreamed of making.
+The album title captures natural winemaking philosophy: one drop of truth, nothing added or taken away, letting purity of source material speak without manipulation.
+The Wood Brothers tracked these songs with the same spontaneous, organic energy that defines the Chapuis brothers' use of native yeasts and spontaneous fermentation.
+Both pairs operate with intuitive understanding that only comes from working closely with someone you trust completely.
+The soulful warmth in the music matches the sunshine-glossy character of the 2017 Aligoté, that vintage's extra ripeness bringing honeyed quality while maintaining the grape's freshness.
+Aligoté exists as Burgundy's overlooked grape, just as The Wood Brothers built their career outside mainstream country and rock.
 The unpretentious authenticity runs through both.
-The Chapuis brothers describe their vision as modern Burgundy: straightforward, easy-to-drink wines that respect terroirs without pretension.
-The Wood Brothers make rootsy soul music that feels both timeless and contemporary, accessible without dumbing down the craft.
-Romain worked as Philippe Pacalet's top cellar master, learning natural winemaking from one of the movement's pioneers, similar to how the Wood Brothers absorbed blues and soul traditions before creating their own voice.
-By 2018 when this album arrived, both sets of brothers had become rising stars in their fields, proving that staying true to organic principles and brotherhood can build something that lasts.
+The Chapuis vision is modern Burgundy: straightforward wines respecting terroirs without pretension.
+The Wood Brothers make rootsy soul that feels timeless and contemporary, accessible without dumbing down craft.
+By 2018, both sets of brothers had become rising stars, proving that staying true to organic principles and brotherhood builds something lasting.

 DAY WINES 'Johan Vineyard' Pinot Noir 2021 * Maranges, Côte de Beaune, Burgundy, France

-Brianne Day sold everything she owned in 2006 and began traveling through wine regions worldwide, spending eight years visiting approximately 80 different areas and working harvests in Burgundy, Argentina, Australia, and New Zealand.
-She re-established her home base in Oregon and worked at prestigious wineries including The Eyrie Vineyards and Brooks before founding Day Wines with the 2012 vintage, starting with just 125 cases.
-The operation has since grown to close to 20,000 cases annually, representing nearly 16,000 percent growth in a decade and establishing Day as one of Oregon's most innovative rising stars.
-While most Oregon producers focus primarily on Pinot Noir, Day embraces the state's incredible diversity, working with 25 different grape varieties from 32 vineyards across the Willamette Valley and Southern Oregon's Applegate Valley.
-She describes her approach through orchestral metaphor: a piano solo might be compared to Pinot Noir in terms of expressing specific music, but making wine from many varieties is like having a whole orchestra playing, showing different sides of a place.
-She sources fruit exclusively from growers utilizing biodynamic, organic, or sustainable vineyard practices, crafting wines with minimal intervention in the winery.
-Wine Enthusiast named her a 2017 40 Under 40 Tastemaker, and Willamette Week observed that no other local winemaker can translate a penchant for wild experimentation into such approachable wines.
-Her success attracted investors who believed in her vision, helping fuel the remarkable growth while maintaining quality and her distinctive style.
+Brianne Day sold everything in 2006 and began traveling through wine regions worldwide, spending eight years visiting approximately 80 different areas and working harvests in Burgundy, Argentina, Australia, and New Zealand.
+She re-established in Oregon and worked at The Eyrie Vineyards and Brooks before founding Day Wines with the 2012 vintage, starting with just 125 cases.
+The operation has since grown to close to 20,000 cases annually, representing nearly 16,000 percent growth in a decade.
+While most Oregon producers focus primarily on Pinot Noir, Day embraces the state's diversity, working with 25 different grape varieties from 32 vineyards.
+She describes her approach through orchestral metaphor: a piano solo might express specific music, but making wine from many varieties is like having a whole orchestra showing different sides of a place.
+She sources exclusively from growers utilizing biodynamic, organic, or sustainable practices, crafting wines with minimal intervention.
+Wine Enthusiast named her a 2017 40 Under 40 Tastemaker..

-Johan Vineyard is an 85-acre Demeter-certified biodynamic site in the Willamette Valley, south of McMinnville and west of Salem, positioned squarely in the Van Duzer Corridor where Pacific Ocean breezes howl through a wide cut in the Coast Range every summer afternoon.
-This cooling influence suspends ripening in late afternoon and evening, preserving acidity within individual berries and making Johan almost always Day's last Pinot Noir pick of harvest despite relatively low elevation.
-The site sits primarily on marine sediment soils, ancient seabed that creates distinctive mineral character in the wines.
-Day fermented this Pinot Noir with 30 percent whole clusters using spontaneous fermentation by native yeasts, then aged it 22 months in French oak with 20 percent new barrels and 80 percent neutral.
-The wine was racked twice before being bottled unfined and unfiltered, preserving the textural richness and aromatic complexity.
-The benefit of biodynamic farming shows completely when standing in this healthy, alive vineyard where soil organisms and plant diversity create genuine ecosystem rather than monoculture.
-The resulting wine displays what Day describes as a lovely deep red berry core allied to a beguiling spice component that makes for classic southern Willamette profile.
-The tannins and acids show strident structure in youth, indicating long aging potential well beyond the typical Oregon Pinot Noir drinking window.
-The wine tastes like nature itself: wholesome, pure, with remarkable clarity of expression.
+Johan Vineyard is an 85-acre Demeter-certified biodynamic site in the Van Duzer Corridor, where Pacific Ocean breezes howl through a Coast Range gap every summer afternoon.
+This cooling suspends ripening in late afternoon, preserving acidity and making Johan almost always Day's last Pinot pick despite relatively low elevation.
+The site sits primarily on marine sediment soils, ancient seabed creating distinctive mineral character.
+Day fermented this Pinot with 30 percent whole clusters using spontaneous fermentation by native yeasts, then aged it 22 months in French oak with 20 percent new barrels and 80 percent neutral.
+The wine was racked twice before bottling unfined and unfiltered, preserving textural richness and aromatics.
+The wine displays what Day describes as a lovely deep red berry core allied to a beguiling spice component that makes for classic southern Willamette profile.
+The tannins and acids show strident structure in youth, indicating long aging potential.
+The wine tastes like nature itself: wholesome, pure, with remarkable clarity.

-NERD ALERT!! - The Van Duzer Corridor represents one of Oregon's most distinctive mesoclimates, named for the gap in the Coast Range that funnels cool Pacific air directly into the Willamette Valley.
-These afternoon winds can reach substantial velocity during summer months, providing natural temperature moderation that extends hang time and preserves acidity even as sugars develop.
-The marine sediment soils at Johan Vineyard trace back millions of years when this area sat beneath an ancient sea, creating a completely different soil profile than the volcanic Jory series that defines many of the Willamette Valley's most famous vineyard sites.
+NERD ALERT!! - The Van Duzer Corridor represents one of Oregon's most distinctive mesoclimates, named for the Coast Range gap that funnels cool Pacific air directly into the Willamette Valley.
+These afternoon winds can reach substantial velocity during summer, providing natural temperature moderation that extends hang time and preserves acidity even as sugars develop.
+The marine sediment soils at Johan Vineyard trace back millions of years when this area sat beneath an ancient sea, creating completely different soil profile than the volcanic Jory series defining many famous Willamette sites.
 Marine sediment tends to produce wines with more pronounced mineral character and savory elements compared to the red fruit intensity typical of volcanic soils.

 Grape(s) - 100% Pinot Noir

 Serving - The wine's umami character and earthy aromatics make it exceptional with mushroom preparations, roasted root vegetables, or duck.
-The vibrant acidity and mineral backbone work beautifully with salmon, particularly when prepared with herbs or in richer preparations that benefit from the wine's cut.
-Classic Pinot Noir pairings always apply as well: roasted chicken, pork tenderloin, lamb, or aged hard cheeses.
+Classic Pinot Noir pairings always apply as well: roasted chicken, pork tenderloin, lamb, or aged hard cheeses, particularly when prepared with herbs or in richer preparations that benefit from the wine's cut.

-Album Pairing - PHOEBE BRIDGERS – ‘Stranger in the Alps’ - 2017 * Brianne Day describes her approach to winemaking through orchestral metaphor: a piano solo might express specific music, but working with many grape varieties is like having a whole orchestra showing different sides of a place.
-This Pinot Noir from a single vineyard represents the piano solo in that analogy, and Phoebe Bridgers' debut album embodies exactly that kind of intimate, spare expression.
-Recorded when Bridgers was finding her voice as an artist, the album strips everything down to essentials: her vocals, minimal guitar and piano, vulnerable melodies that don't hide behind production tricks or layers.
-Tracks like Smoke Signals and Scott Street feel like they're happening in the room with you, the same wholesome purity that makes people describe this Pinot Noir as tasting like nature itself.
+Album Pairing - PHOEBE BRIDGERS – ‘Stranger in the Alps’ - 2017 * Brianne Day describes her approach through orchestral metaphor: a piano solo might express specific music, but working with many varieties is like having a whole orchestra showing different sides of a place.
+This Pinot from a single vineyard represents the piano solo, and Phoebe Bridgers' debut album embodies exactly that intimate, spare expression.
+Recorded when Bridgers was finding her voice, the album strips everything to essentials: her vocals, minimal guitar and piano, vulnerable melodies that don't hide behind production tricks.
+Tracks like Smoke Signals and Scott Street feel like they're happening in the room with you, the same wholesome purity that makes people describe this Pinot as tasting like nature itself.
 The album title captures something essential about both artist and winemaker.
-Bridgers was a stranger finding her place in the music world, just as Day sold everything she owned in 2006 and spent eight years traveling through 80 wine regions before establishing herself in Oregon.
-Both built something remarkable from that outsider perspective, refusing to follow conventional paths.
-The space and air in Bridgers' production mirrors the Van Duzer Corridor winds that cool Johan Vineyard every afternoon, suspending ripening and preserving the wine's bright acidity and mineral character.
-The patient, quiet power in songs like Funeral and Demi Moore reflects the ancient marine sediment soils beneath the vines, millions of years of seabed compressed into terroir.
-This was Bridgers' 125-case moment, her beginning, released the same year Day was growing from cult producer to rising star.
-Both prove that sometimes the most affecting expressions come from knowing what to leave out rather than what to add.
+Bridgers was a stranger finding her place in the music world, just as Day sold everything in 2006 and spent eight years traveling through 80 wine regions before establishing herself in Oregon.
+Both built something remarkable from that outsider perspective.
+The space in Bridgers' production mirrors the Van Duzer Corridor winds that cool Johan Vineyard every afternoon, preserving the wine's bright acidity and mineral character.
+The patient, quiet power in songs like Funeral reflects the ancient marine sediment soils beneath the vines.
+This was Bridgers' 125-case moment, her beginning.
+Both prove that sometimes the most affecting expressions come from knowing what to leave out.

 REMINDERS